React Native

 🔐 SDK Artifacts & Info Required (From REL-ID Admin)

-• Port where REL-ID Gateway is running
+REL-ID Gateway InfoHostname/IP and Port number where REL-ID Gateway is running

 💡 Notes